Find a Doctor

 “I swing easily from mania to deep depression,” she says.
 “It makes everyday activities difficult and life very unpredictable.”

 Thanksgiving has always been a time of special celebration for Judi and her husband, but in 2015, family and holiday pressures became unbearable.
-She admitted herself that day to Western Psychiatric Institute and Clinic of UPMC for treatment.
+She admitted herself that day to UPMC Western Psychiatric Hospital for treatment.

 “Depression can be overwhelming: it’s like being forced to carry heavy suitcases around with you all the time.
 I had to stop it — and the lethargy that comes with it — from taking over my life,” says Judi, a former pediatric neurosurgical nurse.
 “I didn’t want to live my life holed up in my house and that’s where I was heading.”